 Where there’s no evidence that the arrest of a citizen is motivated by, in retaliation for, or meant to suppress the citizen’s recording, the arrest may be valid.
 Recording an officer during an arrest for stalking, for example, might be part of the stalking offense.
 In that situation, the general freedom to record isn’t a defense to stalking.
 If the officer has probable cause to believe you are stalking her and isn’t motivated to make the arrest because you are recording her, the arrest may well be lawful.

-But such criminal allegations are unlikely to stick where the courts see them as attempts by officers to retaliate against and suppress the exercise of the First Amendment right to free speech or political activism.
+But such criminal allegations are unlikely to stick where the courts see them as attempts by officers to retaliate against and suppress the exercise of First Amendment rights.

 Some jurisdictions may have specific laws, regulations, or state constitutional provisions related to recording officers.
 Some states may be more protective of the right to record officers, while others may be less so.